mkishi1221/mkishi1221.github.io/_pages/resources.md

 ---
 layout: page
-title: Resources
+title: Toolkits
-permalink: /resources/
+permalink: /toolkits/
 image: '/images/road.jpg'
 ---

 This page brings together a set of practical templates and guides I've used to support product management and development work.
 They're intended to make things a bit easier, whether you're outlining a roadmap, writing a spec, or reviewing a release.

-All resources are in Markdown format, so you can copy them directly into Notion, documentation tools, or Pull Request descriptions without needing to adjust formatting.
+All toolkits are in Markdown format, so you can copy them directly into Notion, documentation tools, or Pull Request descriptions without needing to adjust formatting.

-# PM Resources
+# PM Toolkits

 Templates and guides to help with planning, documenting, and communicating product work clearly and consistently.
 They've helped me write specs faster, think more clearly during planning, and communicate better with stakeholders.